Josep Trueta: Biography

 As a Catalan nationalist, he fled into exile, first to Perpignan and from there, after being contacted by the Foreign Office, to England.
 In 1939 an English translation of his 1938 booklet was published as Treatment of War Wounds and Fractures, with special reference to the Closed Method as used in the war in Spain, in London.
 His work was noted and accepted by the British RAMC, thus influencing British Army medical practice.
 During World War II, he helped to organize medical emergency services.
 His use of a new plaster cast method for the treatment of open wounds and fractures helped save a great number of lives and still more limbs, during several wars.

 Trueta formed part of a group of Catalans exiled in the United Kingdom who denounced the situation of Catalonia in Francoist Spain.
 He wrote The Spirit of Catalonia, a book aimed at explaining Catalan history to English-speaking society.
+In 1948, Trueta was a delegate in the European Congress of the Hague and one of the promoters of the Catalan Delegation of the pro-European movement.

 He joined the team run by Florey and Chain that developed penicillin in Oxford, and held the first live animal to be injected with the groundbreaking antibiotic.

 From 1949 to 1966 he was the third Nuffield Professor of Orthopaedic Surgery at the University of Oxford and directed the Nuffield Orthopaedic Centre (previously the Wingfield-Morris Hospital).

 During his career he published 20 books and more than 200 articles not just on surgical techniques, but also on bone development, the treatment of polio or renal circulation.

 On his retirement in 1966, he returned to Catalonia with his wife Amèlia.
 Both were buried (in 1977 and 1975 respectively) in Santa Cristina d'Aro.